wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

    Only try to call agents which have the skill "english" set to a value higher than 0.

-Let's examine some simple scenarios, because there's actually some subtilities on how calls are distributed.
-We will suppose that we have a queue with the default settings and the following members:
+Let's examine some simple scenarios, because there's actually some subtleties on how calls are distributed.
+We will suppose that we have a queue with the default settings and the following
+members:

 * Agent A, with skill english set to 75
 * Agent B, with skill english set to 25